SezgiE/Trends-in-ADHD-Symptoms-and-Heritability/README.md

-# RM-Internship-1
-Trends in ADHD Symptoms and Heritability Estimates Over 30 Years
+# Trends in ADHD Symptom Prevalence and Heritability Estimates Over 30 Years

 -Item-level and sum score analyses must be conducted in separate working directories, as output files may have identical names.